Jason Civitello – Administrative Director

 Maria Zaharick – Director of Operations

-Miss Zaharick joined the staff at Dauphin County Technical School as Business Administrator in January 2002.
+Ms. Maria Zaharick joined the staff at Dauphin County Technical School as Business Administrator in January 2002.
 She started her career at the Harrisburg office KPMG, LLP in October 1997 as an Assistant Accountant and also served as a Supervising Senior Accountant for the firm.
 Miss Zaharick received her Master’s Degree in School Business Leadership from Wilkes University in 2009, her Bachelor’s Degree from Shippensburg University in 1997, and her Certified Public Accountant license in October 2000.

 Matthew Keys – Principal

-Mr. Keys is entering his 21st year of education.
+Mr. Matt Keys is entering his 21st year of education.
 He started his career as a math teacher (16 years) at East Pennsboro High School.
 From there, he moved on to become an assistant principal in the Central Dauphin School District at Central Dauphin East High School.
 He was there for four years.
 He earned his BS in Mathematics and his BSE in Secondary Education from Bloomsburg University where he also played football.
 He earned his Masters in Special Education from Shippensburg University and his Principal’s Certificate from California University of Pennsylvania.
 When time allows, Mr. Keys enjoys spending as much time as possible outdoors.
 He enjoys hunting, fishing, and watching his son play sports (football, basketball, and track and field).

 Mr. Keys looks forward to serving the DC Tech community, staff, and students.
 He endeavors to make DC Tech one of the foremost Career and Technical schools in Pennsylvania and he will work tirelessly to provide students with an exceptional academic and career-centered educational experience.
 Please do not hesitate to contact Mr. Keys with any needs, questions, or concerns you may have.